 Product information that makes buyers work too hard.
 A procurement manager or sales engineer looking for a specific spec wants to filter, find, and decide — not download a PDF and hunt through it.
 If the site can't get them to the right product quickly, most won't wait around.
 They'll find a competitor whose website does, and that's who gets on the shortlist.

 A brand that reads differently depending on which market you're in.
-Inconsistent multilingual content, regional pages managed in spreadsheets, microsites drifting off-brand, none of it is dramatic on its own, but together it makes a company look less organised than it is.
+Inconsistent multilingual content, regional pages managed in spreadsheets, microsites drifting off-brand, none of it is dramatic on its own, but together it makes a company look less organized than it is.
 In B2B, where buyers are choosing long-term partners, that impression sticks.

 Website data that can't tell you where you're losing.
 Most manufacturers have traffic reports.
 Few have a clear picture of where prospects drop off, which products generate real interest, or what's worth improving.
 Without that, the website gets updated on instinct rather than evidence.